 To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
-The amount that you pay for a drug is called "cost-sharing," and there are three ways the following represent the ways you may be asked to pay.
+The amount that you pay for a drug is called "cost-sharing," and there are three ways you may be asked to pay.